basman/DCSAirRaceScript/README.md

    Name them "racetrack #001", "racetrack #002", ...
 5. Create three script triggers to initialize and run this script.
 See the comment block at the start of the script.
+6. Add a dummy trigger that plays all sound files.
+This makes sure, they are added to the mission file.